ndom91/svelte-infinite/README.md

 - `triggerLoad: () => Promise<void>` - **required**
   - The async function to call when we should attempt to load more data to show.
+- `intersectionOptions` - optional
+- The options to pass to the `IntersectionObserver` instance.
+See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver#options) for more details.
+Default is `{ rootMargin: "0px 0px 200px 0px" }`, making it trigger the `loadMore` function 200px before it actually intersects with the root element (window by default).
+This has the effect of beginning to load the next page of data before the user has actually reached the bottom of the list, making the experience feel more smooth.
+  - It may also be required to pass in a reference to your scroll container as the `root` option, if your scroll container is not the window.
 - `loopTimeout: number = 1000` - optional
   - If the `loopMaxCalls` is reached within this duration (in milliseconds), a cool down period is triggered.
 - `loopMaxCalls: number = 5` - optional